Davit Kobouri

-Davit Kobouri (დავით კობოური, born 14 January 1998) is a Georgian footballer who plays as an centre back for Hungarian club Újpest.
+Davit Kobouri (დავით კობოური, born 14 January 1998) is a Georgian footballer who plays as a centre back for Hungarian club Újpest.

 Kobouri is the four-time Erovnuli Liga winner with Dinamo Tbilisi.
 He has also won the Supercup three times and the Georgian Cup once.

 Career

 Club

 Kobouri started his career at Dinamo Tbilisi in 2014.
 He first played in the reserves before making his debut for the senior team on 28 November 2015 in a 2–0 away win over Guria.
 Kobouri was 18 years old when he first lifted both the league and cup trophies as Dinamo sealed their 10th domestic double in 2016.

 In 2020, Kobouri was named by the Erovnuli Liga in Team of the Year with Dinamo claiming yet another league title.

 In January 2022, he signed a loan deal with Czech side Karvina, which lasted six months.
 The next year, Kobouri left Dinamo after a ten-year tenure.
 During this period, he won the league four times in addition to securing four more Super cup and national cup titles combined.
 He took part in 16 games across all three UEFA club competitions.

 Kobouri moved to Hungarian top-tier club Ujpest in February 2024.